matrix-org/sydent/docs/templates.md

 ## Verification email templates

-Verification template files should have the name `verification_template.eml` or `verification_template.eml.j2`.
+Verification template files should have the name `verification_template.eml.j2`.

 ### All substitutions